 - Chiropractor – Austin, TX

-- Dentist or Orthodontist – Austin, TX
+- Associate Dentist – Austin, TX

 - Primary Care Physician – Austin, TX